OffColour/filebeat-msi/README.md

 # filebeat-msi

+## Overview
 WIX file to generate an MSI for Elastic Filebeat

-This is a first draft so take it as it is!
+This is a first draft so please take it as it is!

-Tools required
+## Tools required

-Wix Tools
+* Wix Tools

-Usage
+## Usage

-Clone repository
+1. Clone repository

-Run .\MakeFilebeatMSI.ps1 <http-path-filebeat-zip>
+2. Run .\MakeFilebeatMSI.ps1 *<http-path-filebeat-zip>*

-MSI generated into the "build" sub-folder
+3. MSI generated into the "build" sub-folder